SoftwareHeritage/swh-deposit/docs/specs/blueprint.rst

    Deposit was there too long and is new deemed ready to be garbage-collected

-'ready'
+'deposited'
+   Deposit passed the checks

+'rejected'
+  Deposit failed the checks

+'verified'
-   Deposit is fully received and ready for injection
+   Deposit passed the checks and is ready for loading

-'injecting'
+'loading'
    Injection is ongoing on SWH's side

-'success'
+'done'
-   Injection successful
+   Loading is successful

-'failure'
-   Injection failure
+'failed'
+   Loading failed